rfabbri/pd-macambira/externals/OSCx/README.txt

 windows:
 use extra/OSC.dll
-.dsw and .dsp files are also included. i m not sure how compilation would work on windows. if you manage to build the current stuff on win let me know then i can include these instead of the outdated OSC.dll
+.dsw and .dsp files are also included.
+You'll want to adapt include and link paths for pd and LIBOSC.

 files: